LionstoothSoftware/website/README.md

 - Line Awesome for icons
 - Animation.css for CSS animations

+Webpack server is used to run locally on port 8080 during development to get hot reloading in the browser.

+The website is deployed to an AWS S3 bucket and distributed to an AWS CloudFront CDN.
+The TLS certificate was created in the AWS Certificate Manager.

+Github Actions are used to automatically build and deploy the website to AWS whenever a push is made to the `deploy` branch.

+The domain name and email address are managed through Namecheap.

 ## Prerequisites

 Before you continue, ensure you meet the following requirements: